DEVELOPING AS A SCIENTIST: ADVANCED TECHNIQUES IN BIOCHEMISTRY - 2020/1

 - Students will be working towards an agreed training agenda and will be assessed on their engagement with this and the completion of this.

-Unit of assessment and weighting Module learning outcomes met Reflective portfolio of development and training (100%) 1, 2, 3
+Unit of assessment and weighting Module learning outcomes met Coursework package 1, 2, 3

 Supervisory meetings and portfolio check.
-Three specific dates for formative feedback will be provided to the students, during which the supervisor or module leader will feedback to the students on the completion of their portfolio.
+Specific dates for formative feedback will be provided to the students, during which the supervisor or module leader will feedback to the students on the completion of their portfolio.

 Laboratory training feedback, supervisory discussions.
-Three specific dates for formative feedback will be provided to the students, during which the supervisor or module leader will feedback to the students on the completion of their portfolio.
+Specific dates for formative feedback will be provided to the students, during which the supervisor or module leader will feedback to the students on the completion of their portfolio.

 - Enhance and develop the students practical and analytical skills in biochemical research.